Richardaeld/Eldridge_Music/README.md

         + Removed the active link that showed users the name of the product they were on.
 + User search bar on the fixed header was evidently askew.
     + Caused by:
-        + Responsive design header that used book strap fixed size cols and possibly a myriad of other problems.
+        + Responsive design header that used Bootstrap, fixed size cols, and possibly a myriad of other problems.
     + Fix:
-        + A combination of flex, guessed left/right margins, and Bootstrap.
+        + A combination of `display: flex`, guessed left/right margins, and Bootstrap.
 + Favicon doesnt show up on allauth views.
     + Caused by:
         + Inability to push `MEDIA_URL` to view for use.
+    + Fix:
+        + Added `MEDIA_URL` to all views possible.
+    + Thought(s):
+        + Still won't display right on all views because of inability to push `MEDIA_URL` to Allauth templates.
 + Create new account focuses on middle input when page opens.
     + Caused by:
         + Allauth.